theozsnowman/osCommerce-WDW-PV7.0-Pimp-Version-Responsiv/README.md

 Installation
 ============
-Install as if this is a new osCommerce installation!
+Install as if this is a new osCommerce installation.